SASSA Older Persons Grant South Africa – 2026 Complete Guide

 If your grant was suspended due to any of the reasons above, you may apply to have the grant restored within 90 days of receiving the suspension.

-OLDER PERSONS GRANT LAPSE
+WHY DID MY OLDER PERSONS GRANT LAPSE?

 Your grant may lapse due to the following reasons: